sharvesh1401/predictive/frontend/README.md

 - Never commit your `.env.local` file to version control
 - API keys are automatically encrypted and secured
 - All sensitive data is protected with AES-256-GCM encryption
+- **Graceful Degradation**: The app works without API keys but with limited functionality

 ## 🚀 Deployment